snarfed/bridgy-fed/docs/source/design.md

 Here are a few miscellaneous notes on how we do operations, observability, and other manual tasks.

-* The `frontend` and `router` services are stateless and autoscaled. `atproto-hub` serves long-running WebSocket requests, and it's somewhat stateful, so it's pinned at only one instance.
+* The `frontend` and `router` services are stateless and autoscaled. `hub` serves long-running WebSocket requests, and it's somewhat stateful, so it's pinned at only one instance.
 * We use [Google Cloud Monitoring](https://cloud.google.com/monitoring) for observability, alerting, and logging.
 We use both built-in GCP metrics (CPU, memory, requests, tasks, etc) and custom [logs-based metrics](https://cloud.google.com/logging/docs/logs-based-metrics) for app-level monitoring such as per-protocol traffic, activity types, outbound HTTP requests, etc.
 * The [_Main_ dashboard](https://console.cloud.google.com/monitoring/dashboards/builder/4f0ac7cc-258d-4058-8208-fafa32088378?project=bridgy-federated) is our single pane of glass for everything going on with the service.
 If you want to know how Bridgy Fed is doing, start there.
 (We'd love to make this publicly visible!
 [Sadly GCP doesn't support that yet.](https://issuetracker.google.com/issues/354101899) Hopefully eventually.)
 * We buffer incoming events and activities in the task queue, so when there's a big spike, we can sometimes get behind.
 The _Main_ dashboard shows our processing delays at the top; they're usually only seconds, but sometimes minutes. `router` autoscales and adds instances when this happens, so backlogs don't usually last long.